Kamil-IT/do-everyday/README.md

 # do-everyday
 Getting and showing needed information every day.
 This project have user friendly GUI, you can use it after run this project on your machine.
-Delfault main page is available on http://localhost:8080/.
+Default main page is available on http://localhost:8080/.

 ## Parts of project
 - Weather(forecast is getting from Dark Sky, it's actual)